gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 ```

 Rather than playing the song by reading a file, this version of the project
-would play it immediately after booting if a certain flag was set:
+would play it immediately after booting if a certain compile-time flag was set:
 ```
     if (I_JUST_MET_YOU) {
         call_me_maybe(500000);
     }
 ```

-Unfortunately:
+However the flag was not set:
 ```c
 #define I_JUST_MET_YOU 0
 ```

 The C compiler was probably smart enough to elide the entire call to
 `call_me_maybe` since that condition is never true.
 Fortunately the presence of
-the song's lyrics in the image tells us that the `call_me_maybe` function did
+the song's lyrics in the bootable image tells us that the `call_me_maybe` function did
 make it into the image despite never being called:
 ```
 $ strings bootimg.bin | grep Hey